Written by a Vancouver Island wedding photographer who has seen many wedding days unfold from the inside.

 For any future brides we would highly recommend choosing Latitude49Photography as your wedding/engagement photographer

 The space where you get ready sets the tone for the entire day.
-It’s where the story begins, and small choices here make a noticeable difference in how the morning feels and how it photographs.
+It is where everything begins, and small choices here make a noticeable difference in both how the morning feels and how it photographs.

-Light comes first.
-Natural window light creates soft, flattering imagery and helps the space feel open and calm.
-When choosing where to get ready, prioritize rooms with good light over décor or size.
-A simple space with strong light will always photograph better than a beautiful room with poor lighting.
+Light matters most.
+Natural window light creates soft, flattering imagery and helps the space feel calm and open.
+When choosing where to get ready, prioritize light over décor or size.
+A simple room with strong light will always photograph better than a beautiful space with poor lighting.

-Keeping a few meaningful items nearby helps the morning flow smoothly.
-This might include your dress or suit, shoes, jewelry, vow books, or any personal details you want photographed.
-Having these items in one place prevents unnecessary searching and keeps the morning feeling relaxed.
+Keeping a few meaningful items together also helps the morning flow.
+Your dress or suit, shoes, jewelry, and vow books placed in one spot prevents unnecessary searching and keeps everything feeling relaxed and intentional.

 Visual clutter can quietly pull focus away from the moment.
-Bags, food containers, packaging, and loose items are best moved out of sight or grouped together in one area.
-This doesn’t require perfection.
-A few thoughtful adjustments go a long way.
+Bags, packaging, and loose items are best moved out of sight or grouped together.
+It does not need to be perfect.
+A few small adjustments go a long way.

-Calm spaces lead to calmer energy, and calmer energy always photographs better.
-When the environment feels settled, it’s easier to stay present, move slowly, and enjoy the moments unfolding around you.
+Calm spaces create calmer energy, and that always photographs better.
+When the environment feels settled, it is easier to stay present and fully experience the moments as they unfold.

 Wedding details matter because they tell the opening chapter of your story.
 These items are photographed early, before the day fully unfolds, to capture a sense of anticipation and context.
 Thoughtful details add depth and continuity to your gallery, connecting the quieter moments of the morning to the larger emotional arc of the day.
 They don’t need to be elaborate or styled to perfection.
 The most meaningful images come from pieces that reflect who you are and what this day represents to you.